-I work in an integrative way; this means that I use a variety of therapeutic approaches to suit you as a unique individual.
+I work in an integrative way; this means that I use a variety of therapeutic approaches to suit you as a unique individual or couple.
 Since 2012, I have experience of counselling people with a variety of mental health issues; such as addiction, trauma, relationship difficulties, depression, anxiety and bereavement.

 Since 2010, I have worked with people with dementia and their carers in a health and social care setting.
 I have undertaken a wide range of training in this area, providing me with a strong understanding of how dementia and the role of caring can impact on a person’s life.
-Combined together my experience has led me to work for the counselling service for Alzheimer’s Support in East and West Wiltshire.
+Combined together my experience led me to work for the counselling service for Alzheimer’s Support in East and West Wiltshire.

 From my experience in working with people facing a life-changing diagnosis, I also provide counselling for a local charity called We Hear You; helping people with cancer and other terminal illness and their families.